davidakennedy/davidakennedy.com/_src/blog/2015-07-13-thinking-about-web-accessibility-differently/index.md

 ---
 title: Thinking About Web Accessibility Differently
-description: You already have what it takes to make the Web accessible.
+description: You already have what it takes to make the web accessible.
 date: 2015-07-13T14:53:01+00:00
 permalink: /blog/thinking-about-web-accessibility-differently/
 tags: